 About Plundering Desire

-A devoted teenage Smiths fan, I tracked the group's progress in the music press with relish, cutting out and keeping every single article, interview, review, news item and photograph that I could lay my hands on.
-The best are collected here, alongside other items recently unearthed in musty secondhand book stores or on internet collectibles sites.
+A devoted Smiths fan in my youth, I followed the group's progress in the music press with relish, cutting out and keeping every article, interview, review, news item and photograph I could get my hands on.
+The best of these various items are collected here, alongside many others more recently unearthed in musty secondhand book stores or on internet collectibles sites.

 Links to the Plundering Desire scan archive THE SMITHS IN PRINT appear regularly throughout the site.
-Click on a link to see an item in its original form or to read related items not found at Plundering Desire.
+Click on a link to see an item in its original form, or read related items not found at Plundering Desire.

 To copy a Plundering Desire page link, right click on the menu box and open page in a new window.

-There's no best way to approach this website.
-But since the material is presented in chronological order starting at the beginning and reading through to the end ought to produce the best insights.
-Or the reader may choose to jump in and out as they see fit.
+There's no best way to approach this website, but since the material is presented in chronological order, starting at the beginning and reading through to the end ought to produce the best insights; alternately, jump in and out of the material just as you see fit.
 Go directly to reviews of your favourite Smiths LP to compare and contrast opinions - and decide if you agree, or disagree, with the criticisms.
-Or read the interviews first, and gorge on the wit and wisdom dripping from the silver tongue of Morrissey.
-But however you wish to approach the site, repeat visits to Plundering Desire should help to shape a cumulative picture of the Smiths' changing critical and commercial fortunes and promote a deeper understanding of this most unusual and enigmatic of pop groups - The Smiths.
+Or read the interviews first, and gorge yourself on the wit and wisdom dripping from the silver tongue of Morrissey.
+However you wish to approach this website, repeat visits will help to shape a cumulative picture of the Smiths' changing critical and commercial fortunes, and promote a deeper understanding of this most unusual and enigmatic of pop groups - The Smiths.

 Introduction

-This sentence is taken from the Smiths' very first interview in New Musical Express, 'Crisp Songs And Salted Lyrics', and refers to their debut performance at Manchester's Hacienda nightclub, on February 4, 1983.
-This image of The Smiths onstage, vividly captured in the pages of the pop press, ought to be recognizable to anyone with even a passing acquaintance with the group.
-But Morrissey's efforts to brighten up the venue - with daffodils, not gladiola - had yet to define them.
-What we find here is a group breaking with the traditions of Manchester's recent musical heritage to forge their own identity and sense of style.
-The interview itself is rather brief.
-Yet what shines through is a conviction and self-confidence which helped establish The Smiths as one of the 1980's most successful independent acts.
+This sentence is taken from the Smiths' very first interview with New Musical Express ('Crisp Songs And Salted Lyrics'), and refers to their debut performance at Manchester's Hacienda nightclub on February 4, 1983.
+This vivid picture of The Smiths captured onstage will be familiar to anyone with even a passing acquaintance with the group.
+However, at this early stage, Morrissey's efforts to brighten the venue with daffodils - not gladiola - had yet to define the image of the group.
+Instead, we see a picture of a band keen to break away from the strictures of Manchester's moribund post-punk musical scene, and forge an identity and sense of style that is all their own.

 The music press adored The Smiths.
-At a time which saw the return of progressive rock and heavy metal to widespread popularity, Johnny Marr's restrained style of playing made the guitar cool again.
-Morrissey's literate and beguiling lyrics, which offered a startlingly fresh take on pop's classic themes, added layers of mystery and humour to Marr's evocative and energised guitar work, and cast him as rock's most original and unlikely frontman.
-For a jaded pop press, the mix was irresistable.
+At a time when Progressive Rock and Heavy Metal had returned to widespread popularity, guitarist Johnny Marr's restrained style of playing made the instrument cool again.
+Morrissey's literate and beguiling lyrics were a startlingly fresh take on pop's classic themes, and cast him as rock's most original and unlikely front man.
+For a jaded pop press, the mix was irresistible.

-Morrissey and Marr possessed a keen sense of pop history, and they never shied from acknowledging their inspirations.
-But the state of contemporary British pop disheartened them and it became their mission to reinvigorate popular music with an openness and optimism which, they believed, had been missing since punk's earliest days.
-While groups like Buzzcocks and Magazine were important early influences, most notably on Morrissey's lyrics, The Smiths largely distanced themselves from the music of punk.
-Yet Morrissey and Marr appeared on the music scene fired by an idealism borne out of that era - a connection made abundantly clear when they signed with London independent label Rough Trade, in April 1983.
-The plangent chime of Marr's Bryds-tinged guitar combined with Morrissey's sensitive and introspective lyrics certainly didn't sound like punk: well, not usually.
-But Morrissey and Marr proposed a radical agenda all their own, and Smithsongs became a call for a new passion and emotional honesty in popular music.
+The state of contemporary British pop disheartened Morrissey and Marr, and together they made it their mission to re-inject popular music with the sort of openness and optimism which they believed had been absent since the earliest days of Punk.
+Although groups like Buzzcocks and Magazine were important early influences (most notably on Morrissey's lyrics), The Smiths largely distanced themselves from the music of Punk.
+The plangent chime of Marr's Bryds-tinged guitar combined with Morrissey's sensitive and introspective lyrics certainly didn't sound like Punk; well, not usually.
+Yet Morrissey and Marr appeared on the UK music scene fired up with a radical idealism borne out of the Punk era; and their Smithsongs became a call for a new passion and emotional honesty in popular music.

-From the outset The Smiths refused to cooperate in the making of promotional videos, insisting instead on the necessity of releasing strong records.
-Television appearances and music press interviews, then, were to be the main avenues of promotion for Smiths releases.
-Morrissey, a natural with words and the group's most obvious spokesperson, took on the lion's share of interview duties, and soon emerged as the most articulate, contrary, and witty pop star ever to subject himself to the strange ritual of the interview process.
-Journalists could rely on Morrissey to give great copy - and they loved him for it - with every new interview eliciting bucket loads of outrageously memorable quotes on a number of distinctly un-rock'n'roll subjects.
-Critics and fans alike were in thrall, and by early 1984 the Smiths' presence in the music press was impossible to ignore.
+From the outset, The Smiths refused to make promotional videos, insisting on the necessity to put out strong records instead.
+Television appearances and music press interviews became the main avenues of promotion for Smiths releases; and Morrissey - a natural with words, and the group's most obvious spokesperson - quickly emerged as the most articulate, contrary and witty pop star ever to subject himself to the strange ritual of the interview process.
+Critics and fans were soon in thrall; and by early 1984, the Smiths' presence in the music press became impossible to ignore.

 *

-Throughout 1984, The Smiths maintained a ticklish presence in the charts by scoring two Top 20 hits with 'Heaven Knows I'm Miserable Now' and 'William, It Was Really Nothing'.
-But when both songs turned up on the compilation LP 'Hatful Of Hollow' (released in November) alongside radio versions of album tracks and single B-sides, there was speculation about the Smiths' apparent musical stagnation.
-Moreover, Morrissey's introspection and prevailing sense of self-pity had begun to wear very thin indeed, while overexposure in the pop press and on television threatened to turn his carefully cultivated pop persona into something of an irritation.
+Throughout 1984, The Smiths maintained a ticklish presence in the charts, scoring two Top 20 hits with 'Heaven Knows I'm Miserable Now' and 'William, It Was Really Nothing'.
+But when both these songs later turned up on the compilation LP 'Hatful Of Hollow' (released in November) alongside radio versions of album tracks and single B-sides, there was speculation The Smiths were stagnating.
+Moreover, Morrissey's prevailing introspection and sense of self-pity had started to wear thin, with overexposure in the pop press and on television threatening to convert Morrissey's carefully cultivated and colourful pop persona into something more of an irritation than a delight.

 Most critics responded to these developments in a fair and constructive manner, balancing the group's shortcomings with a reassessment of their many strengths.
-Others weren't quite so gracious, and criticisms directed at the band were frequently personal.
-The ambiguity of Morrissey's lyrics, not to mention the singer's tendency to plagiarise the work of other writers, proved a sticking point for commentators who doubted the singer's essential honesty and sincerity.
-At the same time, Morrissey's reluctance to talk about aspects of his past led some to wonder if he had something to hide.
+Other critics weren't quite as gracious, and criticisms directed at the band were frequently personal ones.
+The ambiguity of Morrissey's lyrics (not to mention his tendency to plagiarize the work of other writers) proved a sticking point for those commentators who doubted the singer's essential honesty and sincerity; and Morrissey's reluctance to talk about aspects of his past led his detractors to wonder if he had something to hide.

-Morrissey responded to such accusations in typically sardonic fashion.
-On the cover of the August 3, 1985 issue of Record Mirror he appeared with the word 'FAKE' neatly stencilled onto the side of his neck.
+Morrissey responded in typically sardonic fashion.
+On the cover of the August 3, 1985 issue of Record Mirror he appeared with the word 'FAKE' neatly stenciled onto the side of his neck.
 A few months earlier, Smiths fans had been treated to an issue of New Musical Express showing cover star Morrissey kitted out as...
-Jesus Christ (!): sans beard but crowned with a resplendent halo, blood trailing down to his elbow from a gash in the middle of his left palm.
+Jesus Christ, sans beard but crowned with a resplendent halo, blood trailing down to his elbow from a gash in the middle of his left palm.
 Taken at face value, this outrageous image symbolized the recent deification of Morrissey and The Smiths in the pages of the pop music press.
-But actually, Morrissey (who was raised Catholic) despised this sort of imagery.
-The cover was in fact a send up, one that cocked a snoot at critics who couldn't quite convince themselves of the Smiths' essential sincerity or fathom the band's often self-deprecating humour.
+But in fact Morrissey, who was raised a Catholic, despised this sort of imagery.
+The cover was a send up that cocked a snoot at those critics who could not convince themselves of the Smiths' essential sincerity, or fathom the band's often self-deprecating humour.

 Now I know how Joan of Arc felt

-Morrissey's playing of the role of martyr was grist to the mill for opponents who insisted on casting him as a self-pitying sap.
-But Morrissey and the Smiths' victimization at the hands of the pop press was quite real, and since the earliest days they were beset by controversy.
-In 1983, The Smiths attracted criticism in both the tabloid and the pop press over lyrics to the songs 'Handsome Devil' and 'Reel Around The Fountain', both recorded for broadcast on BBC radio.
-In the August 25 issue of The Sun, showbiz correspondent Nick Ferrari questioned Morrissey about his 'controversial lyrics'; in response Morrissey was reported as saying: "I don't feel immoral singing about molesting children."
-When Sounds ran an indictment of the band by reporter Garry Bushell (who disliked the group) in the paper's gossip column Jaws, The Smiths found themselves bearing up under their first serious roasting in the national music press.
+Morrissey's playing of the role of martyr was grist to the mill for opponents who saw him as a self-pitying sap.
+But Morrissey and the Smiths' victimization at the hands of the pop press was very real, and ever since the earliest days the band had been beset by controversy.
+In 1983, The Smiths first attracted criticism in both the tabloid and the pop press over the lyrics to the songs 'Handsome Devil' and 'Reel Around The Fountain'.
+In the August 25 issue of The Sun, showbiz correspondent Nick Ferrari questioned Morrissey about his 'controversial' lyrics, and in response Morrissey was reported as saying "I don't feel immoral singing about molesting children."
+When Sounds ran an indictment in the paper's gossip column Jaws (it was written by reporter Garry Bushell, who disliked the group), The Smiths found themselves bearing up under their first serious roasting in the national music press.

-When it was established that Morrissey's statements in The Sun had in fact been fabricated, Sounds compensated by running an interview with the band in the November 19, 1983 issue ('Keep Young And Beautiful').
-This unseemly episode demonstrated how complicated and tangled the Smiths' relationship with the music press had become so early in their career, especially since that it was in Sounds that some of the best and most appreciative early writing on The Smiths had first appeared, most notably the work of Bill Black and Dave McCullough.
-Maybe the incident can be put down to a failure of imagination on the part of the writers involved.
-The Smiths' vision was genuinely new, as well as shockingly original - and clearly it was open to misinterpretation.
-Unfortunately this was not to be the last time The Smiths were subjected to the fiery accusations of an incensed and irresponsible pop press.
+When it finally became established that Morrissey's statements in The Sun had in fact been fabricated, Sounds compensated by running an interview with the band in the November 19, 1983 issue ('Keep Young And Beautiful'); and this unseemly episode showed up just how complicated and tangled the Smiths' relationship with the music press had already become: a fact particularly ironic given that it was in Sounds that some of the best and most appreciative early writing on The Smiths first appeared, most notably the work of Bill Black and Dave McCullough.
+Perhaps this incident can be put down to a failure of imagination on the part of the writers involved.
+After all, the Smiths' vision was genuinely new, and shockingly original - and it left itself open to misinterpretation.
+Unfortunately, this was not the last time The Smiths were to be subjected to the fiery accusations of an incensed, and irresponsible pop press.

 If they don't believe me now, will they ever believe me?

 The Smiths' second studio album, 'Meat Is Murder', saw the group turning away from the loveless introspection of previous releases and towards a more radical, political world view - as signposted by Morrissey in his infamous statements on the Brighton bombings in the November 3, 1984 issue of Melody Maker.
-This tougher approach was also evident in the album's production which was notably more punchy than on the occasionally lacklustre debut.
-The LP was an immediate critical and commercial smash, entering the UK charts at Number 1.
+This tougher approach was evident in the album's production, which was notably more punchy than on the occasionally lacklustre debut.
+The LP was an immediate critical and commercial smash, and it entered the UK album chart at Number 1.

-The across-the-board success of 'Meat Is Murder' saw The Smiths following through on their promise to subvert the landscape of mainstream pop while confirming their early commercial potential; and soon, they were on the road in support of the LP playing to a swelling rank of fans.
+The across-the-board smash success of 'Meat Is Murder' saw The Smiths following through on their earlier promise to subvert the landscape of mainstream pop by confirming their commercial potential; and soon they were on the road in support of the LP, playing to an ever-swelling rank of enthusiastic and loyal fans.
 However, the euphoria of the 'Meat Is Murder' tour was quickly undercut when the next single, 'Shakespeare's Sister', failed to breach the UK Top 20.
 Some commentators wondered if the song's weak production and poor mix was to blame.
-But lack of daytime radio play and record company indifference were the more likely reasons - a situation mirrored in the US where The Smiths were signed to Sire - leading Morrissey and Marr to consider a change of label.
-The lovely, wounded 'The Boy With The Thorn In His Side' may have been recorded with an eye to more radio play but the release saw many critics wondering if the fire had gone out of the Smiths' sound and vision.
+But record company indifference plus lack of daytime radio play were the more likely reasons (a situation mirrored in America where Morrissey and Marr were signed to Sire), and this led the pair into considering a change of label.
+The lovely, wounded 'The Boy With The Thorn In His Side' was probably recorded with an eye to more radio play.
+Yet the release was another chart failure which had many critics wondering if the fire had gone out of the Smiths' sound and vision.

-'The Boy With The Thorn In His Side' was only a minor hit and the follow-up, 'Bigmouth Strikes Again', was yet another flop.
-Fortunately, this lack of traction in the singles chart couldn't stop the group's third studio LP, 'The Queen Is Dead', from hitting Number 2 in the national album charts nor from enjoying strong reviews in the music press.
+'The Boy With The Thorn In His Side' was only a minor hit; and the follow-up, 'Bigmouth Strikes Again', was yet another flop.
+Fortunately for the group, this lack of traction in the singles chart didn't prevent their third studio LP, 'The Queen Is Dead', from hitting Number 2 in the national album charts, nor from enjoying positive reviews in the music press.
 Recorded in late 1985, 'The Queen Is Dead' was testament to the Smiths' brisk musical development after 'Meat Is Murder'.
-Johnny Marr's fierce sonic assault on the title track underscored the era-defining quality of the album, while Morrissey's biting, self-satirising lyrics, encompassing both British cultural heritage and current political concerns, consolidated his position as pop's most celebrated and irreverent wordsmith.
+Johnny Marr's fierce sonic assault on the title track underscored the era-defining quality of the album, while Morrissey's biting, self-satirizing lyrics, which encompassed both British cultural heritage and current political concerns, consolidated his position as pop's most celebrated and irreverent wordsmith.
 'The Queen Is Dead' remains the cornerstone of the Smiths' considerable reputation.

 Fame, fame, fatal fame/It can play hideous tricks on the brain

-The incendiary single 'Panic', released as The Smiths toured 'The Queen Is Dead' in America, was further evidence of the band's revived clout as pop insurgents, and landed them back inside the UK Top 20 for the first time in 18 months.
-'Panic' was the first in a run of hit singles for the group which included such ground-breaking and provocative releases as 'Shoplifters Of The World Unite' and 'Girlfriend In A Coma'.
+The incendiary follow-up single 'Panic', released as The Smiths were touring 'The Queen Is Dead' in America, was further evidence of the band's revived clout as pop insurgents, and saw the group land back inside the UK Top 20 for the first time in 18 months.
+'Panic' was the first in a run of hit singles for the group that included ground-breaking and provocative releases like 'Shoplifters Of The World Unite' and 'Girlfriend In A Coma'.

 The success of 'Panic' re-affirmed the Smiths' mastery of the pop single format.
-But the release was to prove significant in another, less edifying way.
-To the band's chagrin, in some sections of the music press it was suggested that the line 'burn down the disco/hang the blessed DJ' was an attack on black music and musicians.
-(The song was in fact an assault on Britain's conservative daytime radio culture, and, more pointedly, Radio One DJ Steven Wright.)
-Morrissey responded to the allegations in an interview with Frank Owen in Melody Maker; however, his derogatory comments on modern black dance music only added to the furore.
-Reader's letters to Melody Maker's Backlash column revealed the nature of the outrage: fans were hurt, shocked and disillusioned by Morrissey's outburst.
+Yet the release was to prove notable in another, less edifying way.
+To the band's chagrin, it was suggested that the line 'burn down the disco/hang the blessed DJ' was an attack on black music and musicians.
+(The song was in fact an assault on Britain's conservative daytime radio culture, and most pointedly, Radio One's DJ Steven Wright.)
+Morrissey responded to allegations in an interview with Frank Owen in Melody Maker; but unfortunately, his derogatory comments on modern black dance music only added to the furore.
+Reader's letters to Melody Maker's Backlash column revealed the extent of the outrage: fans were hurt, shocked and disillusioned by Morrissey's bewildering and unpleasant outburst.

 Did Morrissey really believe in a black pop music conspiracy?
-(His comments were surprising to say the least.
-In the past he had expressed a deep affection for Motown and the black girl groups of the 1960s.)
+(His comments were surprising to say the least because, in the past, he had always expressed a deep affection for Motown and the black girl groups of the 1960's.)
 Morrissey always did enjoy a good wind-up.
-Were his statements in the Maker simply meant to raise the hackles of those who would sully the good name of The Smiths?
-In any case, given the specious nature of the racism accusations, Morrissey’s extraordinary comments seem a product of the moment: a rash and misguided response to the clamouring of a persistently sceptical - and occasionally hysterical - pop press.
+Were his statements in the Maker merely meant to raise the hackles of those who would sully the good name of The Smiths?
+In any case, given the specious nature of the racism accusations, Morrissey’s extraordinary comments seem like a product of the moment: a rash and misguided response to the clamoring of a persistently sceptical, and occasionally hysterical pop press.

 It's time the tale were told...

-Plundering Desire tells the story of The Smiths as seen in the pages of the weekly pop music press.
-There's a vividness and immediacy to this material that goes beyond simple nostalgia, just as the music of The Smiths has meaning for new generations of fans.
-It is my greatest hope that Plundering Desire captures a taste of the excitement surrounding this remarkable, inspirational band while they were still with us - these charming men, Vivid And In Their Prime!
+Plundering Desire tells this story of The Smiths through the pages of the pop music press.
+There's a vividness and immediacy to this material that goes beyond simple nostalgia, just as the music of The Smiths continues to have meaning for new generations of fans.
+It is my greatest hope that Plundering Desire captures a sense of the excitement surrounding this remarkable, inspirational band while they were still with us - these charming men, Vivid And In Their Prime!

 STAY HANDSOME!